 Wanda Nichols Sumner

-To send flowers in memory of Wanda Sumner (Nichols), please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Wanda Sumner (Nichols), please visit our Heartfelt Sympathies Store.

 Born June 1, 1926